skyv26/faq-accordian/README.md

 ### Key Features <a name="key-features"></a>

-> We can do swupe left or right to change the recipe.
+> We can do check FAQ question's answer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>